Shakeri-Lab/shakeri-lab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Data to Actionable Knowledge Lab"
+title: "Machine Intelligence for Networked Dynamical Systems "
-excerpt: "About DtAK"
+excerpt: "About MINDS"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-We are Harvard's Data to Actionable Knowledge (DtAK) lab, led by [Finale Doshi-Velez](https://finale.seas.harvard.edu/).
-We use probabilistic methods to address many decision-making scenarios involving humans and AI.
-Our work spans specific application domains (health and wellness) as well as broader socio-technical questions around human-AI interaction, AI accountability, and responsible and effective AI regulation.
+We are part of the [School of Data Science at the University of Virginia](https://datascience.virginia.edu/), led by [Heman Shakeri](https://datascience.virginia.edu/people/heman-shakeri)).
+Our multidisciplinary group develops algorithms to analyze data from dynamic interconnected systems.
+The applications of our research range from subcellular processes to human interactions.

+We will make use of network analysis, learning algorithms, and data-driven model reduction to advance our understanding of these systems.
+If interested in joining our research please contact hs9hd at Virginia dot edu.

 Our work falls into three major areas:

-1. **Probabilistic modeling and inference**: <br>
+1. **Learning-based Control**: <br>
-  *We focus especially on Bayesian models*
+  *We focus especially on .. *
-    - How can we characterize the uncertainty in large, heterogeneous data?
-    - How can we fit models that will be useful for downstream decision-making?
-    - How can we build models and inference techniques that will behave in expected and desired ways?
+    - item 1
+    - item 2
 2. **Decision-making under uncertainty**: <br>
-  *We focus especially on sequential decision-making*
+  *We focus especially on ..*
-    - How can we optimize policies given batches of heterogeneous data?
-    - How can we provide useful information, even if we can't solve for a policy?
-    - How can we characterize the limits of our ability to provide decision support?
-3. **Interpretability and statistical methods for validation**:
-    - How can we estimate the quality of a policy from batch data?
-    - How can we expose key elements of a model or policy for expert inspection?
+    - item 1